Documentation Index

 steps | array | List of steps, each with id, label (max 65 chars), and tool |

-Available tools for steps: web_search, knowledge_base_search, meeting_intel, reasoning, synthesis, writing, create_document, paper_search, list_todos, create_todo, search_assay_catalog, analyze_uploaded_file, add_to_knowledge_vault, run_analysis, create_chart, build_financial_model, computer_use
+Available tools for steps: web_search, knowledge_base_search, meeting_intel, reasoning, synthesis, writing, create_document, paper_search, list_todos, create_todo, search_assay_catalog, search_coverage_policies, search_labs, analyze_uploaded_file, add_to_knowledge_vault, run_analysis, create_chart, build_financial_model, computer_use

 2. knowledge_base_search